-Floors including sub-floors

-Repair category 1

-Notes No access to any sub floor was possible at the time of our visit.
+Floors including sub-floors Repair category 1 Notes No access to the sub floor was possible due to fitted and fixed floor coverings throughout at the time of our visit.
 Within the limitations of our surface inspection there was no indication to suggest significant defects in this area.
 It will however be appreciated that this area was not inspected and therefore no guarantees can be provided in this regard.
 Spillage often occurs to enclosed areas around sanitary fittings and washing appliances with consequent risk of deterioration or decay.
 The need for repairs can be revealed when coverings and fittings are removed.